-Last month, we kicked off our summer road trip series, Hit the Road, with an outdoor adventure to Weeki Wachee Springs State Park.
+Remember when we kicked off our summer road trip series, Hit the Road, with an outdoor adventure to Weeki Wachee Springs State Park?
 If you checked it out, we’d love to hear about it.

-This month, we’re continuing the series with a 30-mile trip to Ybor City for a quick getaway.
-From Cuban sandwiches and historic boutique hotels to watching wild chickens, this area of Tampa offers a little bit of everything — making it the perfect end-of-summer vacay.
+We’re continuing the series with a 30-mile trip to Ybor City for a quick getaway.
+From Cuban sandwiches and historic boutique hotels to watching wild chickens, this area of Tampa offers a little bit of everything — making it the perfect weekend vacay.

 Before you start packing your bags, here’s everything you need to know about the area + our insider recommendations.